onzfonz/comp227/src/content/3/en/part3b.md

 Test the deployed backend with a browser and Postman or REST client to ensure it works.

-**PRO TIP:** When you deploy your application to the cloud, it is worth it to at least in the beginning keep an eye on the logs in render.
+> **TIP:** When you deploy your application to the cloud, it is worth it to at least in the beginning keep an eye on the logs in render.
+>

-One such problem that you'll see arises is that npm will complain that it cannot find application dependency *express*:
+> One such problem that you'll see arises is that npm will complain that it cannot find application dependency *express*:
+>

-The reason would be that the *express* package has not been installed with the `npm i express` command, so information about the dependency was not saved to the file *package.json*.
+> The reason would be that the *express* package has not been installed with the `npm i express` command, so information about the dependency was not saved to the file *package.json*.
+>

-Another typical problem is that the application is not configured to use the port set to the environment variable `PORT`.
+> Another typical problem is that the application is not configured to use the port set to the environment variable `PORT`.
+>

-Create a *README.md* at the root of your repository, and add a link to your online application to it.
+> Create a *README.md* at the root of your repository, and add a link to your online application to it.
+>

-Also, make sure that the frontend still works locally (in development mode when started with command `npm run dev`).
+> Also, make sure that the frontend still works locally (in development mode when started with command `npm run dev`).
+>

-> **Remember:** Do not forget to create the commit and push!
+>> ***Also Remember:*** Do not forget to create the commit and push!

 #### 3.11 Communities full stack